Facilities and Services

 To receive a fax, direct senders to use (850) 479-6577 and ask them to include your complete name to identify you as the recipient.

-PCC provides computers in the library for Skype communications with family and others from home.
-You may reserve 30-minute times at the Circulation Desk.
+PCC provides computers in the Library for Skype communications with family and others from home.
+You may reserve 30-minute times on the second floor of the Library.
 Each individual or member of a group must sign in at the start of the session and out at the end.
-Please check at the Circulation Desk for availability and other details regarding this free service.
+Please check at the Assistance Station on second floor for availability and other details regarding this free service.

 Appropriate and Ethical Use